Jason5D/Personal_Pantry/personal-pantry/README.md

 3. Usage and Features

 Usage: The idea is this app is used daily and can be used by anyone.
 It's most likely to be used on a mobile, but due to my current knowledge I will build a website first, then transition to the app once main features are working.
-It likely to be used when shopping, cooking and/or meal planning for the week.
+It's likely to be used when shopping, cooking and meal planning for the week.

 Main Features:

 Personal Pantry - List of items currently in the kithen including the weight or amount of items.
-(Stretch Goal - To be able to record when in was bought, when i goes out of date, and nutritional data).
+(Stretch Goal - To be able to record when it was bought, when it goes out of date, and nutritional data).

 Cooking Section - Here you would record which ingredients used, and be able to save recipes in which these ingredients are used.
 Linked to the pantry so they are reduced or removed from stock once cooked with.
 (Stretch Goal - To be able to take recipes from other sources and add them to the app.
 Also use AI or other tools to be able to suggest a recipe based on the current items in your pantry).

 Shopping Section - Manually and automatically add ingredients needed either because you are out of them or a recipe you selected requires them.
 Checklist you can share with others, and tick off as you pick up the items in the shop.
 Finally easily add to pantry once items are bought
-(Stretch Goal -  Have favourite items, such as milk, which can be added automatically when the are low or finished.
+(Stretch Goal - Have favourite items, such as milk, which can be added automatically when they are low or finished.
 Also to be able to scan the barcode on items with the camera on phone to add to list.
 This would also give financial info that could be saved for the data part).

 Stretch Stretch Goal
 Data Analysis of the following: